Tummy Tuck (Abdominoplasty)

 Is a Tummy Tuck an Alternative to Weight-Loss Surgery?

 Some people think a tummy tuck is an alternative to bariatric surgery.
 But this is not at all the case.
 At Austin Cosmetic Surgery, we only perform this surgery on patients who are within 10-15 percent of their ideal weight, preferably at their ideal weight.
 When a potential patient comes in who has not lost all of her baby weight yet, we advise her to come back when she has lost all of the weight.
 This is again because significant weight loss will set up more sagging skin, which is what this surgery is trying to correct.
 This is a body-contouring procedure, not a weight-loss procedure.

 Can a Tummy Tuck Be Combined with Other Procedures?

 A tummy tuck is an involved surgery and recovery, so you may want to think twice before looking to combine it with other procedures.
 Still, should you want to address the effects pregnancy and breastfeeding had on your breasts, you could combine a tummy tuck with either a breast augmentation, breast lift or a breast lift with augmentation.
 When a tummy tuck, breast rejuvenation, and/or liposuction are combined into a single surgery session, we call it a Mommy Makeover.

 Schedule a Consultation

 If you are interested in Tummy Tuck surgery and would like to find out if you are a candidate for the procedure, contact our office today at 512.688.8000.
-Our helpful staff can answer your questions and schedule a complimentary consultation with one of our board-certified plastic surgeons.
+Our helpful staff can answer your questions and schedule a complimentary consultation with one of our board-certified cosmetic surgeons.